-EBOX's debt has a weighted average term of maturity of 5.3 years at 1 December 2021 (Sept 20: 4.75 years) and a weighted average cost of debt of 1.3% (Sept 20: 2.3%).
+EBOX's debt has a weighted average term of maturity of 5.3 years at 1 December 2021 (September 2020: 4.75 years) and a weighted average cost of debt of 1.3% (September 2020: 2.3%).

-EBOX's primary debt covenants relate to LTV (maximum of 65%), interest cover (minimum of 1.5 times) and gearing ratio (maximum of 150%).
+EBOX's primary debt covenants relate to LTV (maximum of 65%), interest cover (earnings before income and tax divided by finance costs - minimum of 1.5 times) and gearing ratio (net borrowings divided by shareholder funds - maximum of 150%).
 Interest cover as at 30 September 2021 was 3.59 times and the gearing ratio was 16%.

-EBOX uses a hedging strategy that includes using interest rate caps to benefit from current low interest rates, while minimising the effect of a significant rise in underlying interest rates.
+EBOX has a hedging strategy available to it that includes using interest rate caps to benefit from current low interest rates, while minimising the effect of a significant rise in underlying interest rates.
 It holds interest rate caps of €300m to act as a hedge against the €250m RCF.
-At 30 September 2021, the total proportion of debt hedged via interest rate derivatives was 0%.
+However, at 30 September 2021, the balance on the RCF was zero, and the interest rate on the green bonds is fixed, and hence no debt was hedged via interest rate derivatives.